apache/trafficserver/doc/admin-guide/plugins/money_trace.en.rst

 This plugin checks incoming requests for the "X-MoneyTrace" header.
 If the header is not present no further processing takes place.
-However if the header is present,  the plugin will check to to see if the request has been cached.
+However if the header is present,  the plugin will check to see if the request has been cached.
 If so, the plugin will add the "X-Moneytrace" header from the incoming request to the cached response returned to the client as required by the money_trace protocol.
 If the request has not